This post may contain affiliate links, please see our privacy

 (Recipe details in recipe card)

-Almond Flour: You can substitute with cashew flour for a similar texture and flavor.
+Almond Flour: Swap with cashew flour (1:1) for a similar texture.
+Note: The flavor will be slightly milder.

-Pecans (optional): You can swap pecans with nuts, such as walnuts, almonds, pistachios, or macadamia nuts.
-If you’re looking for a nut-free version, use pumpkin seeds, or sunflower seeds for crunch.
+Pecans: Replace with walnuts or pistachios.
+For a nut-free version, use pumpkin or sunflower seeds for crunch.

 Beginner’s Guide to Matcha Muffins: Tips for Success